2026-04-01

 A status page is one of the simplest tools you can deploy to improve client relationships and reduce operational noise.
 Combined with Miterl's automated monitoring and alerting, you get a complete pipeline from detection to client notification without manual intervention.

-Review the documentation to configure your monitoring setup, then test alert behavior in the Playground.
+Review the documentation to configure your monitoring setup, then test alert behavior by signing up for free.
 For real-world examples of how agencies use status pages, see the use cases page.